 The new regime, as per the statement of MOF would assist the UAE in addressing difficulties originating from the global economy’s digitalization as well as those stemming from Base Erosion and Profit Shifting (BEPS) concerns.
 It will also carry out the country’s support for the adoption of a global minimum tax rate by imposing a separate corporate tax rate on major multinational corporations that fulfil certain requirements.

-So, we can expect the same to be a momentary and history creating decision which has been taken by the MOF of the country UAE.
-As the country has been opening up their borders and trading economy to the global players, it is important that they also come up with such taxes and tax systems which does not put on burden on such players who are entering the markets of UAE, while ensuring that there is proper trail and account for all the transactions that are taking place.
+So, we can expect the same to be a momentary and history-creating decision that has been made by the MOF of the UAE.
+As the country has been opening up their borders and trading economy to global players, it is important that they also come up with such taxes and tax systems which does not put a burden on such players who are entering the markets of UAE while ensuring that there is proper trail and account for all the transactions that are taking place.

-The markets are becoming one due to globalization, so every country and its ministries or finance authorities and governments should be introducing such tax compliance procedure and system which can be easily adopted and adhered to by these foreign players or investors so as to make their country a foreign investor friendly one.
+The markets are becoming one due to globalization, so every country and its ministries or finance authorities and governments should be introducing such tax compliance procedures and systems which can be easily adopted and adhered to by these foreign players or investors so as to make their country a foreign investor-friendly one.